troido/bless-howto/README.md

 [View BLEss's documentation](https://troido.github.io/bless-howto/) | [Report an issue with BLEss](https://github.com/troido/bless-howto/issues)

-BLEss is a set of Android libraries that makes work with Android BLE framework easier.
+BLEss is an easy to use Android BLE library.
+It is blazing fast, effortless and efficient that deals with painful Android BLE implementation for you!

 <p align="center">
     <h1 align="center">